Haven’t quite cracked on-page SEO, or not sure where to start?

 - Your call-to-action

 The tool is free.
-Simply click here to view the Google document, save your own copy, then read along as we explain how it works.
+Simply download the tool here (Word .docx file) then read along as we explain how it works.

 Take it from the top

 Let’s take a look at the template.